Pink Floyd Reform To Bore Live 8 To Sleep

 line-up.
 It’s as if the organisers have thought to themselves "Africa

 is a very serious problem.
-We need some important bands"
+We need some important bands", and then went

 and confused ‘important’ with ‘self important’.